The following instructions are intended for the customer or designated parties (such as professional movers).

 Secure the ramp using four of the 3/8-inch x 1 1/4-inch long bolts, and four 1-inch flat washers (that held the shipping bracket to the pallet).
 There are 3/8-inch Tee nuts in both the pallet and the ramp.
 Make sure the ramp is securely fastened to the pallet.Be sure the plastic bag is removed before rolling the cabinet down the ramp.
 The plastic bag presents a slippery hand hold and may prevent you from holding the cabinet securely.A fully configured cabinet is very heavy.
 See Weight and Floor Loading for weight information.Unpacking Diagram

-The cabinet is now free to be rolled off the pallet; do so now.
+The cabinet is now free to be rolled off the pallet.

 The cabinet is top heavy.
 Do not push it from the side.
 Push it from front to rear.
 Never move the cabinet with only one person.Unpacking Diagram

-With one person at the front and one at the rear of the unit, slowly roll it down the ramp and on to the floor.
+With a minimum of one person at the front and one at the rear of the unit, slowly roll it down the ramp and on to the floor.

 Vented floor tiles cannot support as much weight as solid tiles.
 When moving cabinets, replace vented floor tiles with solid floor tiles along the path where cabinets will be rolled.
 Failure to do so may cause damage or collapse of vented floor tiles, resulting in physical damage and/or bodily injury.Moving the Cabinet to the On-Site Destination

 - Move the cabinet to the installation location and let it acclimate to the new environment.
 See Performing Environmental Stabilization for more information.